SEU-ALLEN-codebase/full_spectrum_sources/microenviron/README.md

    - We utilize the `global_neuron_feature` plugin integrated with Vaa3D to calculate L-Measure features for each neuron.
 You may opt to use other morphological features instead of L-Measure features.
 Alternatively, you can estimate L-Measure features using the L-Measure server (http://cng.gmu.edu:8080/Lm), which implements some features differently.
 This step results in obtaining 22-dimensional features for each neuron.
    - Script: `calc_global_features.py`
    - Location: `generation`
-   - Input: swc_dir - Directory containing all morphologies
+   - Input: swc_dir - Directory containing all registered morphologies.
+One exemplar reconstructed local morphology (`Img_X_6116.92_Y_10268_Z_4371.18.v3dpbd_stps.swc`) can be found under the directory `data`, and the whole set of reconstructions are archived under the `42k_dataset` folder
-   - Output: L-Measure feature file for each neuron
+   - Output: L-Measure feature file for all neurons in each brain.
+An exemplar output file is: `lm_features/lm_d22_150k_0602_201605.csv`

 2. **Aggregate Additional Semantic Information**